Yes, yes it is. It is flown by extremist insecurity groups to intentionally make Blacks feel unwelcome in America.

 So is it obvious yet why the KKK so heavily pushed a 1870s fictional story of Betsy Ross and this particular design in political campaigns?
 What is the proper context for the 1893 painting trying to promote a fictional circle of stars narrative?
 Guess what “nation” actually had used a circle of stars as their official first flag…

-The history of state flags in Georgia makes this point completely obvious.
-There is no question that state has been flying their 13 stars in a circle to keep alive a sentiment of Civil War meant to destroy the Constitution and replace federal government with a tyranny by white men.
+They moved from an “X” to an “O” flying their 13 stars in a circle just to keep alive a sentiment of Civil War meant to destroy the Constitution and replace federal government with a tyranny by white men.

-Or as one Georgia militia wrote on their flag, in a sentiment that seems grotesquely similar to the 2003 official state flag, “We’ll fight as our fathers did, to conquer [America] or die”
+Or as one Georgia militia wrote on their flag, in a sentiment grotesquely similar to the 2003 state flag using a circle of stars, “We’ll fight as our fathers did, to conquer [America] or die”.

 See how a circle of stars is so clearly important for signaling among American domestic terror groups?